 Fanatics, one of the largest online retailers of licensed sportswear and merchandise, was given initial approval for a retail sports betting license in Maryland on Thursday.
 The unanimous vote came during the monthly Maryland Lottery and Gaming Control Commission (MLGCC) meeting.

 Fanatics still needs to get approval from the Sports Wagering Application Review Commission (SWARC) before it can officially launch a retail sportsbook in the Old Line State.
-There was no future site announced during Thursday’s meeting, though there are indications it will at FedEx Field, home of the Washington Commanders.
+There was no future site announced during Thursday’s meeting, though there are indications it will be FedEx Field, home of the Washington Commanders.

 Fanatics, operating under FBG Enterprises Opco, LLC, is expected to secure multiple in-person sportsbooks nationwide and expand into the mobile space once Maryland launches online sports wagering.